Skip to content

 • Outputs.
 Source coverage tables, event-rate tables, censoring summaries, public-lake metadata, and task-positive counts.

 • Interpretation.
-This experiment validates the measurement surface; AAER remains descriptive severity-tail evidence unless robust positive counts are available.
+This experiment validates the measurement surface; AAER remains descriptive high-severity evidence unless robust positive counts are available.

 Experiment 5: Public Cascade Prediction